Resident Life

 A Culture of Vulnerability

-• Intern orientation programming deliberately designed to facilitate rapid bonding among interns and establish a safe community where interns can feel safe sharing vulnerabilities
+• Intern orientation programming deliberately designed to facilitate class cohesion among interns and establish a safe community where interns can feel safe sharing vulnerabilities, knowing one another, and working together

 • “Sharing Struggles” series, where faculty talk with residents about challenges they have faced in their careers or lives

-• Educational workshops on self-compassion as a tool to reduce self-critical thoughts
+• Educational workshops on self-compassion and physician well-being

 Social and Community Building Events